acpopa/acpopa.github.io/index.md

 ## Recent Updates

 - **2026:** Started master's thesis on M-dwarf characterisation for the PLATO mission at Observatoire de la Côte d'Azur.

-- **2026:** Started master's thesis on M-dwarf characterisation for the PLATO mission at Observatoire de la Côte d'Azur.
+- **2026:** Started master's internship on investigation of stellar parameters of FGK stars at Observatoire de la Côte d'Azur.
 - **2025:** Summer research project on white dwarf cooling sequences at the Astrophysics Research Institute & Liverpool John Moores University.
 - **2024:** Started Erasmus Mundus Joint Master's in Astrophysics and Space Science.
 - **2022:** Graduated from UCL with MSci Physics (First Class Honours).

 For more details, see my [Research](research/) page or my [CV](cv/).